adilsondias-engineer/fpga-learning/docs/resources.md

 ---

 _This resource list grows with each project.
-Last updated: Project 06 (MII Ethernet Receiver)_
+Last updated: Project 07 (ITCH 5.0 Protocol Parser)_